yokoffing/Betterfox/README.md

 ## about:Privacy
-<b>My note to super, SUPER privacy-concious users:</b> I made Firefox as private as I could up to the point of breakage.
+My note to hardcore privacy-concious users: I made <a href="https://github.com/hjstephens09/Better-Fox/blob/master/SecureFox.js">SecureFox</a> as private as I could, up to the point of experiencing breakage.
 My guiding principle was: "If it breaks it, it doesn't make it!"
-So things like WebGL and DRM are still enabled, and you won't find settings like <privacy.firstparty.isolate> or <network.http.referer.XOriginPolicy> mentioned here. <b>BetterFox is designed to set-and-forget, not to troubleshoot and tinker.</b> If your threat level calls for not just privacy but anonymity, please use the <a href="https://www.torproject.org">TOR browser</a>.
-Or if you want to use my configs as a baseline to tinker with Firefox further, then have at it! 👍
+So things like WebGL and DRM are still enabled, and you won't find settings like <privacy.firstparty.isolate> or <network.http.referer.XOriginPolicy> mentioned here.
+BetterFox is designed to set-and-forget, not to troubleshoot and tinker.

+<a href="https://github.com/pyllyukko/user.js">There are alternatives for you</a>, and <a href="https://github.com/ghacksuserjs/ghacks-user.js">they will break things.</a> Mine is the only one that won't.

+If your threat level calls for anonymity and not just reasonable privacy, please use the <a href="https://www.torproject.org">TOR browser</a>. 👍

 ## Recommended Extensions